Approximating fixed size quantum correlations in polynomial time: Overview of results

 \subsection{Convergent sequence of inner bounds to constrained separability problems}

 While there exists a variety of outer approximations to relevant optimization problems obtained from suitable relaxations of the corresponding constraints, obtaining good inner approximations is often not as straightforward.
-Due to the non-convexity of the optimization landscape, see-saw methods may become trapped in local minima, and the approaches in \cite{navascues2009complete, ohst2023certifying} are not compatible with the additional linear constraints imposed in our setting.
-Using an effective rounding procedure based on information-theoretic tools, we construct a sequence of inner approximations for constrained separability problems, accompanied by rigorous analytical convergence guarantees, which provide lower bounds on $cSEP(G)$.
-With respect to non-local games, the rounding procedure is turning a solution of an SDP relaxation to a solution of the actual game.
+Due to the non-convexity of the optimization landscape, see-saw methods may become trapped in local optima, and the approaches in \cite{navascues2009complete, ohst2023certifying} are not compatible with the additional linear constraints imposed in our setting.
+Using an effective rounding procedure based on information-theoretic tools, we construct a sequence of inner approximations for constrained separability problems, accompanied by rigorous analytical convergence guarantees, which provide lower bounds on $\mathrm{cSEP}(G)$.
+With respect to non-local games, the rounding procedure turns a solution of an SDP relaxation into a solution of the actual game.

-\begin{theorem} There exists a rounding procedure that converts an $\epsilon$-good approximation obtained from the SDP in \autoref{lem:convergence_non_local_games_as_cbo_results} or $SDP_n^{Bose}(G) $ to \autoref{lem:bose_sym_sdp_results} of $w_{Q(T)}(V, \pi)$ from above into an $\epsilon$-good approximation from below corresponding to a feasible strategy of Alice's and Bob's sets of complete POVMs and a shared quantum state of fixed dimension. \end{theorem}
+\begin{theorem} There exists a rounding procedure that converts an $\epsilon$-good approximation of $w_{Q(T)}(V, \pi)$ from above, obtained from either the SDP in \autoref{lem:convergence_non_local_games_as_cbo_results} or $\mathrm{SDP}_n^{\mathrm{Bose}}(G)$ in \autoref{lem:bose_sym_sdp_results}, into an $\epsilon$-good approximation from below, given by a feasible strategy consisting of Alice's and Bob's sets of complete POVMs and a shared quantum state of fixed dimension. \end{theorem}

-We give an achievability result by explicitly conducting the rounding procedure.
-The obtained inner points not only serve as warm starts for see-saw procedures but also, thanks to the rigorous convergence guarantees, enable us to establish a complexity result for an algorithmic procedure that determines $w_{Q(T)}$ with an additive $\epsilon$-error from both above and below.
+We establish an achievability result via an explicit rounding procedure, shown schematically in \autoref{fig:schematic_rounding}.
+The obtained inner points not only serve as warm starts for see-saw procedures but also, thanks to the rigorous convergence guarantees, enable us to establish a complexity result for an algorithmic procedure that determines $w_{Q(T)}(V, \pi)$ with an additive $\epsilon$-error from both above and below.